mendixlabs/ChartJS/README.md

 The data for this widget is retrieved through a datasource microflow.
 The assumption here is that all aggregation of data is done in the microflow and non-persistent objects are sent back to the widget.

-In a nutshell, a implementation of the ChartJS widget consists of the following steps:
+In a nutshell, an implementation of the ChartJS widget consists of the following steps:

-1. Widget invokes a datasource microflow returning a (chart) entity object to the widget.
+1. The widget invokes the datasource microflow returning a (chart entity) object to the widget.
-2. The (chart) entity object being returned should have dataset objects associated to it.
+2. The (chart) object that is returned should have dataset objects associated to it.
 In case of a multi series chart, a dataset should have datapoint objects associated to the dataset.
-3. The widget uses the data to render the chart.
+3. The widget uses this data to render the chart.

 We suggest using one the following domain models, depending on which chart(s) you would like to implement.
 You can create your own implementation as long as it matches the widget's datasource requirements.